eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 The latter question is binary and well-defined.
 And because it is binary, it is impossible to induce a Condorcet paradox.
 We absolutely limit expression, at minimal cost to outcomes.
 And my choice to simplify things down to acceptability has the following benefits:

-1. Making the system far more practical for voters and administrators
+1. Making the system far more practical for voters and administrators, simplifying the voting process and reducing cognitive load on voters and minimizing the potential for errors in ballot completion.
+Voters who don't have the time to rank 10 candidates for Comptroller can still participate meaningfully by simply approving the candidates they find acceptable.
-2. Always induces and elects a Condorcet winner
-3. Ensures full legitimacy to the winner in every possible non-tied election scenario.
-No other candidate can claim to be more deserving of the winner than the candidate with the most approvals.
+2. Ensuring full legitimacy to the winner in every possible non-tied election scenario, as the ballot Condorcet winner.
+No paradoxes or cycles, and no other candidate can claim to be more deserving of the winner than the candidate with the most approvals.
-4. Eliminates the possibility of a Condorcet paradox, ensuring a clear and decisive outcome in every election.
-5. Simplifies the voting process, reducing cognitive load on voters and minimizing the potential for errors in ballot completion.
-6. Voters who don't have the time to rank 10 candidates for Comptroller can still participate meaningfully by simply approving the candidates they find acceptable.
+3. Maintaining full transparency and being far easier to explain to voters, particularly to skeptical voters who demand to know why *their* candidate lost.

 All the while providing [essentially the same level of outcomes](https://electionscience.github.io/vse-sim/VSEbasic/){:target="_blank"} as more complex Condorcet methods.